Maps4HTML/MapML.js/how-to-release.md

 Create a personal access token on [GitHub](https://github.com/settings/tokens/new) and check `write:packages` and `delete:packages`.

-Open the command prompt and cd into the Web-Map-Custom-Element project directory.
+Open the command prompt and cd into the MapML.js project directory.
 Enter:
 ```bash
 npm login --scope=@Maps4HTML --registry=https://npm.pkg.github.com
 ```